EESSI/docs/docs/adding_software/adding_development_software.md

 Installations to the EESSI production repository refer to specific versions of applications, however, Development builds can't follow the same approach as they are most often not pegged to a release.
-Because of this, it is possible to add a descriptive "version" name to the `version` field in the easyconfig file for a give (set of) installations.
+Because of this, it is possible to add a descriptive "version" name to the `version` field in the easyconfig file for a given (set of) installations.

 Note that some applications are built with custom easyblocks which may use the `version` field to determine how the installation is meant to work (e.g., versions >2 need to copy files from to a new directory).
 Make sure